TheScandinavian/ChapterCreator/Chapter Creator/Chapter Creator README.txt

 Hello,
 I am the Scandinavian, the creator of this script.
 Chances are you haven't heard of me until now.
-The script the work of an amateur with a slightly-more-than-passing interest in the Warhammer 40,000 setting.
+The script is the work of an amateur with a slightly-more-than-passing interest in the Warhammer 40,000 setting.

 The creation table I worked off of was originally made by the anons on 4chan's /tg/.
 If you're curious, it can be found on 1d4chan.org.